Masscan/masscan.github.io/_posts/2019-09-23-bufferoverflow-2.md

 Download the binary to our system, make it executable and run the binary.

-Like the previous challeneg, this binary is also just printing the input back to us, behaving like a echo program.
+Like the previous challenge, this binary is also just printing the input back to us, behaving like a echo program.

 ![Crepe](https://raw.githubusercontent.com/Masscan/masscan.github.io/master/assets/img/bo2.2.png)